Eggplants

 • Caterpillars can attack the foliage and sometimes the fruit.
 Check our organic caterpillar guide to tackle these pesky critters.

 • Fruit fly can sting developing fruit so hang the OCP eco-lure trap early to monitor for the presence of this pest.
-When the eco-lure starts catching male flies apply the eco-naturalure bait spray to fully protect fruit.
+When the trap starts catching male flies apply a bait spray to fully protect fruit or cover with individual exclusion bags.

-• Root nematodes are tiny worm-like creatures which distort and damage roots.
+• Root-knot nematodes are tiny worm-like creatures which distort and damage roots.
 They stunt plant growth, reduce yields and are very difficult to control once a plant is infested.
-Focus on prevention by improving the organic content of the soil and practicing crop rotation to prevent nematode numbers building up.
+Focus on prevention by applying OCP eco-nemguard at planting time to protect the new roots.
+Improving the organic content of the soil and practicing crop rotation is also recommended to prevent nematode numbers building up.
 Alternatively grow in pots with clean potting mix.

 • Blossom end rot causes the eggplant fruit to rot at the base before it is has the chance to fully ripen.
 This is due to a lack of calcium and/or infrequent watering during hot weather.
 Water plants deeply and regularly and apply either dolomite or gypsum as previously recommended above.
 Both will boost calcium levels in the soil.